eiimage/eiimage/COMPILE.md

 Note: If you don't have the right to install packages on your machine, you can download both 'Binaries' and 'Developer files' zip packages for each library.
 Then, uncompress it to a folder (example: C:\GnuWin32).
 This will automatically copy libraries into 'bin', 'lib' and 'include' sub-folders.

 #### GNU/Linux
-Developer packages from your distribution may be available.
-This is the easiest way to install these dependencies.
+It's easier to install these dependencies on Linux, developer packages from your distribution may be available, try zlib1g, libjpeg-dev and libpng-dev for example.
 CMake will probably detect dependencies more easily if you install them with the package manager.

 ## CMake Generation
 This is the most important part.
 Once the generation is done, the compilation shouldn't cause any trouble.